Tanks not included in plans for Trump's military parade

 The Joint Staff will reportedly oversee the planning of the procession, while Northern Command, which oversees U.S. troops in North America, will carry it out.

-Fox News’ Nicole Darrah and the Associated Press contributed to this report.
+Fox News’ Jennifer Griffin, Nicole Darrah and the Associated Press contributed to this report.